achitic1/pl-team-selector/README.md

 3. This is a web based project so there is no need for installation.
 Here is the link to the quiz. https://wonderful-figolla-fed6fe.netlify.app/

-4. In the future I would like to utilize a prmeier league database for a larger dataset since my current dataset is small and static.
+4. In the future I would like to utilize a premier league database for a larger dataset since my current dataset is small and static.
 I also would like to improve the matching algorithm to utilize this data set and provide more interesting results.
 I think I could do this with a cosine similarity algorithm potentially as my current algorithm is just based of pre-assigned weights.